vonkow/swords-wizardry/documentation.md

 The system settings control global, system-wide behavior.
 They can be accessed under the Configure Settings menu in the right sidebar.

-There is one setting currently available:

-- Include class skills from the Swords & Wizardry Book of Options When toggled, this option displays additional thief-like skills used by classes in the Swords & Wizardry Book of Options.
-  - **Note:** This system does not ship with any classes or ancestries from the Swords & Wizardry Book of Options, as they are not AELF Open Gaming Content.
-This setting merely displays additional numeric values.

-Other settings, such as ascending AC and alternative initiative systems are planned.
+There are currently no settings available.
+Options such as ascending AC and alternative initiative systems are planned.

 ## Characters
 There are two types of Actors in the Swords & Wizardry system, Characters and NPCs.
 Characters represent Player Characters.